Ashish-23/StudyApp/README.md

 # StudyTime

-StudyTime App is built in flutter.
-App design is based on StudyTime App designed by Ashish-23 UI.
-This app is dynamic.
-I mean, This is a UI design and backend too.
-I used firebase as backend.
-In this app you can upload daily current affairs, conduct quizes, exams and show result in ring chart form.
-You can also apload previous year question in pdf formate.
+StudyTime App is built in flutter Software developement kit.
+I have created a dynamic app which include UI design as well as backend.
+I have used firebase as backend.
+In this app everyone can upload daily current affairs, conduct quizes, exams and show the result in ring chart form, anyone can also upload previous year question paper in pdf formate.

+#TechStack
+Flutter, Firebase, Firestore, Dart, Android Studio

 # Screenshots
 ![app screen1](https://user-images.githubusercontent.com/60700547/88378157-10f20c00-cdbe-11ea-9412-c126f65c9f73.png)